procore-oss/ruby-sdk/README.md

   # Procore is down or the network is doing something funny.

 rescue Procore::ServerError => e
-  # Raised when a Procore endpoint returns a 500x resonse code.
+  # Raised when a Procore endpoint returns a 5xx response code.

 rescue Procore::Error => e
   # Generic catch all error.